tdhckmn/ultraphonics-cms/website/docs/properties/conditional_fields.md

             validation: {
                 requiredMessage: "You must set a price between 0 and 1000",
                 min: 0,
-                max: 1000
+                max: 1000,
             },
             disabled: !values.available && {
                 clearOnDisabled: true,
-                disabledMessage: "You can only set the price on available items" },
+                disabledMessage: "You can only set the price on available items", },
-            description: "Price with range validation"
+            description: "Price with range validation",
-        })
+        }),
-    }
+    },
 });
 ```